sulfuror/rescript-sh/README.md

 in process and when it was the time to start the other hourly snapshot then it all crashed.
 So, the problems that I had were that after killing all processes or viewing the log files, the backups were there but the `prune` process was killed.
-That leads me to problems with the "trees not found" and runnin `check` was giving me errors.
+That leads me to problems with the "trees not found" and running `check` was giving me errors.
 I solved this problems using:
 * `restic rebuild-index`
 * `restic check --read-data`